harikvpy/cordova-plugin-ble-central/README.md

 To improve testing, [`cordova-paramedic`](https://github.com/apache/cordova-paramedic) has been added to the project.
 Along with this, the command `test:windows` has also been added to `package.json`.
 This command uses `cordova-paramedic` to create a test cordova project, add `cordova-plugin-ble-central` to this project and the run all the automated tests in `tests/tests.js`.

 # Windows Development Environment
-A quick start approach is to the run the tests using `npm test:windows`, copy out the temporary Visual Studio project under `platforms/windows` created by `cordova-paramedic` to your own projects folder, load the `CordovaApp.sln` in Visual Studio and then work on it.
-Note that the folder will contain two copies of the plugin.
+A quick start approach is to the run the tests using `npm test:windows`, copy out the temporary cordova project (created in `C:\Users\<username>\AppData\Local\Temp\<tmp-XXXXXXXXX>`.
+Exact location will be printed to the console by `cordova-paramedic`) created by `cordova-paramedic` to your own projects folder, load the `platforms/windows/CordovaApp.sln` in Visual Studio and then work on it.
+Note that the folder will contain two copies of `cordova-plugin-ble-central`.
 One under `platforms/windows/plugins/cordova-plugin-ble-central` and another under `platforms/windows/www/plugins/cordova-plugin-ble-central`.

 Assuming that you're working with Visual Studio and its edit/build/debug cycle, you should be working on the source file under the latter folder.
 The former is the original plugin code that is copied over to the `www/plugins` folder as part of the `cordova prepare` process.

 Being a project created for automated tests, when run, the Jasmine tests in `tests/tests.js` would be executed which in turn would invoke the relevant API depending on your unit test case design.
 Therefore the approach to development ought to be write the unit test for the API being written followed by the API implementation itself.
+Finally, when you're satisfied that the API works as expected, you can copy-paste the code to `BLECentralPlugin.js` in the original `cordova-plugin-ble-central` repo.
+Note that you cannot copy the entire file as `cordova build` process wraps the plugin code in a `cordova.define` closure as below:

+    cordova.define("cordova-plugin-ble-central.BLECentralPlugin", function(require, exports, module) {
+        // .. original plugin code
+    }

 # Testing the Plugin